Today: 10:00 AM - 6:00 PM

 Through a guided inquiry experiment, students take on the role of behavioral scientists as they investigate how brine shrimp respond to stimuli.
 Creating hypotheses, recording observations and deciding how to control variables, students engage in an experiment that emulates the scientific process.
 Afterward, students draw their own conclusions and present their results.
 One hour.

-second & additional sequential.
+Traveling Teacher: $185 for first or simultaneous; $135 for second and additional sequential.
 Add’l travel fees may apply.

 Standards: N.G.S.S – 5: E.T.S1-3